-Cast of Snowflakes: Many of minor characters and O Cs have fleshed out personality and distinct characteristics.
+Cast of Snowflakes: Many of the minor characters and OCs have fleshed out personality and distinct characteristics.

-Change the Uncomfortable Subject: When Misty and Brock ask Aaron/Ash why he doesn't call his parents more often, Ash immediately remarks why they never call their parents.
+Change the Uncomfortable Subject: When Misty and Brock ask Aaron/Ash why he doesn't call his parents more often, Ash immediately asks why they never call their parents.
 This immediately shuts them up.

 Commonality Connection: A young Gary and Ash become friends due to two situations, when Ash helps Gary win an argument whether a rattata can beat a snorlax and when both of them didn't know how to play soccer.
-Gary was losing the argument with another kid before Ash came in, so when Gary asked Ash how a rattata would win he surprised by thinking up a rebuttal on the strategy, scenario and skill of said rattata and snorlax.
+Gary was losing the argument with another kid before Ash came in, so when Gary asked Ash how a Rattata would win, he surprised him by thinking up a rebuttal on the strategy, scenario, and skill of said Rattata and Snorlax.

 Cool Big Sis: Sabrina was this to Misty in the past when she used to babysit Misty in league meetings.
 She's also one to Brittany, her youngest student.
 The latter one ends with particular tragedy.